RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-In order to trace networking and data transaction, we will call the Inventory service via `curl` commands via CodeReady Workspaces `Terminal`:
+In order to trace networking and data transaction, we will call the Inventory service via **curl** commands via CodeReady Workspaces Terminal:
 Be sure to use your route URL of Inventory.

 `curl http://YOUR_INVENTORY_ROUTE_URL/services/inventory/165613 ; echo`

-Go to `Workloads > Pods ` in the left menu and click on `inventory-quarkus-xxxxxx`.
+Go to _Workloads > Pods_ in the left menu and click on **inventory-quarkus-xxxxxx**.

 ![codeready-workspace-maven]({% image_path quarkus-jaeger-pod.png %})

-Click on `Logs` tab and you will see that tracer is initialized after you call the Inventory service at the first time.
+Click on **Logs** tab and you will see that tracer is initialized after you call the Inventory service at the first time.

 ~~~shell
 2019-08-05 12:12:17,574 INFO [io.jae.Configuration] (executor-thread-1) Initialized tracer=JaegerTracer(version=Java-0.34.0, serviceName=inventory, reporter=RemoteReporter(sender=HttpSender(), closeEnqueueTimeout=1000), sampler=ConstSampler(decision=true, tags={sampler.type=const, sampler.param=true}), tags={hostname=inventory-quarkus-4-kc4t6, jaeger.version=Java-0.34.0, ip=10.131.8.48}, zipkinSharedRpcSpan=false, expandExceptionLogs=false, useTraceId128Bit=false)